Neil Gorsuch no ‘swing vote’ despite liberal crossovers, court watchers say

 Chief Justice John G. Roberts Jr. sided with the liberal wing three times, and the other three Republican-appointed justices swung to the left only once.

-But Justice Gorsuch’s four tiebreakers didn’t signal to court watchers that he’s necessarily representing the bench’s middle ground in all disputes.
+But Justice Gorsuch’s four tiebreakers didn’t signal to court watchers that he is necessarily representing the bench’s middle ground in all disputes.

 “Gorsuch is far too conservative to be seen as a reliable swing vote for the liberals.
 This is clear in his method of interpretation favoring originalism,” Mr. Feldman said.